ABOUT ASTROPHOTOGRAPHER CHRIS BAKER

 After a decade of photographing wondrous deep space objects I decided to turn my work into wall art.
 Galaxy on Glass was born in September 2015.
-All the objects are photographed by me using my equipment high in the mountains of Spain.
+All the deep space images are photographed by me using my equipment high in the mountains of Spain.

-I wanted to create something special, images that would look spectacular and beautiful on a wall.
-Art that creates a centre piece, transforms a room, has lasting appeal and value.
+I wanted to create something special, astrophotography images that would look spectacular and beautiful on a wall.
+Deep space fine art that creates a centre piece, transforms a room, has lasting appeal and value.

 I encourage you to take a look at the photographs here, showing just a tiny sample of the many and varied beautiful objects that exist out there.
 I hope it inspires you to do some of your own observing and next time you are out at night, just to look up at our wondrous night sky.
 My focus is turning these majestic images into beautiful works of art for others to enjoy.
 In 2015 I launched ‘Galaxy On Glass’ a range of unique wall art.
 I work with Fine Art Printers in the UK, USA and Australia to locally produce the Frameless and Backlit Collections in sizes up to 1.2 meters wide.